 - 18.1.1.
-Established under the Dormant Bank Accounts (Jersey) Law 2017, the Fund serves to receive the balances of dormant Jersey bank accounts transferred in accordance with the law, for distribution for charitable and other purposes, subject to reclaim by transferring banks under certain conditions. - 18.1.2.
-Money from Jersey bank accounts meeting dormancy conditions, as outlined in the above Law and accepted by the Chief Minister, are to be transferred into the Fund annually.
-Banks may reclaim from the Fund amounts paid out to customers in relation to those dormant accounts, up to a maximum of the amount paid in, subject to terms laid out in the law. - 18.1.3.
-The Chief Minister must by Order, having consulted the Minister for Treasury and Resources, set out policies and procedures for determining whether to make any distribution from the Fund and, if so, the amounts that must be distributed for the purposes outlined below. - 18.1.4.
-The purposes for which the monies may be distributed are - to defray the cost of the remuneration or other payment for the services of the Commissioner due under the terms of his or her appointment and the cost of providing staff, accommodation or equipment that are required for the proper and effective discharge of the Commissioner's functions; and

-• charitable purposes in accordance with the Law.
+Established under the Dormant Bank Accounts (Jersey) Law 2017, the Fund serves to receive the balances of dormant Jersey bank accounts transferred in accordance with that Law, for distribution for charitable and other purposes, subject to reclaim by transferring banks under certain conditions. - 18.1.2.
+Money from Jersey bank accounts meeting dormancy conditions, as outlined in the above Law and accepted by the Chief Minister or delegate, is transferred into the Fund.
+Banks may reclaim from the Fund any monies subsequently reclaimed by customers, up to a maximum equal to the amount paid into the Fund, subject to terms laid out in the Law. - 18.1.3.
+The Chief Minister or delegate must by Order, having consulted the Minister for Treasury and Resources, set out policies and procedures for determining whether to make any distribution from the Fund and, if so, the amounts that must be distributed for the purposes outlined below. - 18.1.4.
+The purposes for which the monies may be distributed are - to defray the cost of the remuneration or other payment for the services of the Commissioner due under the terms of his or her appointment, and the cost of providing staff, accommodation or equipment that are required for the proper and effective discharge of the Commissioner's functions; and - charitable purposes in accordance with the Law.